Finding the Best Travel Gifts

 HP Spectre Laptop

 The HP Spectre is easily the best laptop I have ever owned.
-It is also the most expensive laptop I have ever owned which makes it the perfect gift for the special traveller in your life who would never spoil themselves with this snazzy piece of tech.
+It is also the most expensive laptop I have ever owned which makes it the perfect gift for the special traveler in your life who would never spoil themselves with this snazzy piece of tech.

 I’m frequently flying around the globe and my HP Spectre comes everywhere with me.
 Its slim, lightweight design barely makes a dent in my carry-on allowance and the 10+ hour battery life make it the perfect companion for a long-haul flight.

-The 13.3 inch size slides easily into my handbag making pulling it out for x-ray a breeze but the compact size does not distract from your viewing pleasure thanks to over two million pixels.
+The 13.3-inch size slides easily into my handbag making pulling it out for x-ray a breeze but the compact size does not distract from your viewing pleasure thanks to over two million pixels.
 The HP Spectre converts into a tablet by folding the tactile keyboard all the way around which is where the ultra-responsive touch screen comes into its own.

 Packed with 16GB of memory, a lighting fast Intel processor and Bang & Olufsen speakers this lean powerhouse is a delight to use and I am seriously in lust.
 I bet you know someone who would be too!